peterchinzhen/Notes/README.md

 # Notes
 ## This is the repo for note.
-- add notes for java web
+- some issues met in during coding